Find Grad Schools

 34 Yearly Graduations

 University of Central Florida comes in at #9 on our list of the most popular colleges offering doctor's degrees in education.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 34 people received their doctor's degree in education from UCF.
-Around 26% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+During the most recent year for which we have data, 34 people received their doctor's degree in education from UCF.
+About 76% of this group were women, and 37% were students from an underrepresented racial-ethnic group.

 #10